 Is that when everyone will know you lied?
 Regardless of how or when you get caught, it will be embarrassing.
 Imagine your boss calling you into his office, looking you in the eye and saying, in a grave voice, "I know."
 Wouldn't you want to be swallowed up by a big hole in the floor?

 After your boss finds out you lied on your resume and then continued to lie through the weeks, months or even years of your tenure there, chances are quite good he will fire you.
 It may not matter if you otherwise did an excellent job.
 He will have lost trust in you.
 Even if you had a wonderful working relationship before, this probably destroyed it.
 Now you will not only have to begin your job search all over again, but you will also have to explain to prospective employers why your boss fired you.

 You can always omit the job from your resume, but if you were there for a while, you will have to explain the gap in your employment.
 There's a financial impact to consider too.
 You may not be able to collect unemployment insurance since you were fired for violating your employers' rules.

 It Will Damage Your Reputation

-You will not only have to deal with the financial ramifications of being unemployed and the process of looking for a new job, you will have to worry about how much your deception harmed your professional reputation.
+You will not only have to deal with the financial ramifications of being unemployed and the process of looking for a new job, but you will also have to worry about how much your deception harmed your professional reputation.
 Could it affect your ability to get hired?
-It will depend on whether you plan to stay in the same industry?
+It will depend on whether you plan to stay in the same industry.
 If you work in one where everyone knows everyone (and that is the case in many industries), you could face some rough times ahead.
 Your bad reputation may follow you around for a while.